akpw/akpw/_posts/2016-06-16-CollectionView-I.md

 }
 {% endhighlight %}

-This way our custom layout would work both for iOS8 and iOS9, and for the latter we made sure there would be no collision with the built-in sticky headers functionality.
+This way our custom layout would work both for iOS8 and iOS9, and there also would be no collision with the iOS9 built-in sticky headers functionality.

 ***Conclusion***